MinhMXC/tp/docs/DeveloperGuide.md

 The `Tag` component,

-* Stores the related data for each Tag, such as TagColor
+* Stores the related data for each Tag, such as Color
 * Each `Person` points to it via its ID.

 <div>